 You can use Google’s Structured Data Markup Helper to create structured data markup code for your website.

 One of the best sources for reviewing mobile marketing statistics is Google Consumer Barometer.
 Google’s Consumer Barometer enables users to create reports that are useful for marketing research specialist and for businesses of all sizes.
-You can review statistics for your local area and compare it to different areas.
+You can review statistics for your local area and compare them to different areas.

 You might want to consider pay-per-click (PPC) options like AdWords for your small business.
-The pay per click model charges you after a customer clicks on your advertisement and reaches your website.
+The pay-per-click model charges you after a customer clicks on your advertisement and reaches your website.
 You can optimize your PPC to target affordable and actionable keywords in certain geographical areas.
 You can get your ads in front of highly targeted keywords in your local marking, thereby increasing your conversion rate.

 You can monitor what is being said about your business online by using Google Alerts.
 Your business will be emailed anytime your local business or other keywords are published on a website.
 Google Alerts allow you to stay on top of the latest news, both positive and negative.
-If something negative is published about your business, you can see it immediately, and try to get ahead of it rather than getting blindsided with this unfavorable news weeks later.
+If something negative is posted about your business, you can see it immediately- and try to get ahead of it rather than getting blindsided with this unfavorable news weeks later.
 If something positive is published about your business, you may consider sharing it on your website or social media.